-14.5 SYNONYMS
+15.5 SYNONYMS

 Synonyms of generic names will be used only if they are on the Approved Lists or have been subsequently validly published.
-Likewise, with species the basonym will be used along with any valid synonyms, and, in rare cases, an invalid synonym that would be important to workers in the field.
+Likewise, with species the basonym will be used along with any validly published synonyms, and, in rare cases, an invalid synonym that would be important to workers in the field.
 While authors are free to use their name of choice, the most recent name is preferred.
 In addition, authors should provide a brief history of nomenclatural changes since 1980.

-14.6 NEW NAMES AND COMBINATIONS
+15.6 NEW NAMES AND COMBINATIONS

-The Board of Trustees will allow the publication of some new names and combinations in the Manual.
-Authors must be aware of the rules for valid publication in in International Code of Nomenclature of Prokaryotes (Rules 27-32b For a name that is effectively published in the Manual to be validly published, it must appear on a Validation List in the International Journal of Systematic and Evolutionary Microbiology (IJSEM).
-The Editorial Office will submit such new names and combinations for validation.
-However, the author should notify the editor if names are being proposed that require validation.
-Also, it is preferable that newly described genera or species be first published in the IJSEM or another journal where the experimental methods and results are described fully rather than the Manual.
-The Trust would prefer that new names appearing in the Manual be restricted to combinations or names of taxa above the rank of genus.
+The publication of new names and combinations is allowed in the Manual.
+Authors must be aware of the rules for valid publication in the International Code of Nomenclature of Prokaryotes (Rules 27-32b).
+For a name that is effectively published in the Manual to be validly published, it must appear on a Validation List in the International Journal of Systematic and Evolutionary Microbiology (IJSEM).
+The author is responsible for submitting new names and combinations to the IJSEM for validation.
+Also, it is preferable that newly described genera or species be first published in the IJSEM or another journal where the experimental methods and results are described fully

-14.7 REVIVAL OF OLD NAMES
+15.7 REVIVAL OF OLD NAMES